d-ronin/dRonin/README.md

 - Quanton
 - Sparky
 - Sparky2
+- BrainFPV (see below)
 - Team Black Sheep Colibri / Gemini hexcopter
 - DiscoveryF3 and DiscoveryF4 evaluation boards from ST Micro (informal support only)
 - CC3D (limited, non-navigation functionality)
 - Naze32 (limited, non-navigation functionality)

+# BrainFPV

+- MPU9250 is on I2C: two separate drivers exist, need to be factored later to decide what to do on the bust in via probing or link time configuration.